 The Job Hazard Analysis or "JHA" is a less used procedure to identify and control hazards in the workplace, but it is considered far more effective in reducing injuries and illnesses.
 The JHA procedures go something like this:

-The JHA is far more effective than the walk-around inspection because it systematically identifies hazardous work conditions and unsafe work practices.
-The safety inspector conducting a traditional safety inspection may not take the time necessary to watch every job being performed in the area he or she inspects.
+The JHA is far more effective than the walk-around inspection because it systematically identifies unsafe work conditions, behaviors, and practices.
+The safety inspector conducting a traditional safety inspection may not take the time necessary to watch each job being performed in the area he or she inspects.
 Consequently, many unsafe work procedures are not discovered.
 The Job Hazard Analysis does require the time necessary to uncover unsafe work practices and procedures.

 Take a look at each column of your company's OSHA 300 Log and ask Who, What, Where, When and How questions about each entry.
 Take the information you gain from this analysis to draw conclusions about where your greatest effort needs to be directed.
 For instance, most lost workday claims are due to strains and sprains.
 Your OSHA 300 Log may reflect this trend.
 At any rate, analyzing the OSHA 300 Log allows you to act on facts, not hunches.

 Think about this too: When an OSHA compliance officer comes to inspect, he or she will always review your OSHA 300 Log.
 The Log will tell the OSHA compliance officer exactly where accidents are occurring and what kind of injuries and illnesses are happening.
 At that point the compliance officer knows where to put emphasis in the inspection.
 Make sure all hazards identified on the OSHA 300 Log are corrected!
-You can learn more about OSHA recordkeeping in Course 708.
+You can learn more about OSHA recordkeeping in OSHAcademy course 708 OSHA Recordkeeping Basics.